 Looking at the implications for accounting educators, they are somewhat difficult to define as they relate to coursework.
 It would seem that basing accounting curricula on the needs of students planning to sit for the CPA exam may actually be the best approach despite calls for changing this focus.
 A 150-hour program may seem excessive or unnecessary for some of the other professional certifications.
 One challenge that may arise for students planning to enter the non-public accounting arena is to adjust their course schedules so they take fewer accounting courses that focus on CPA exam preparation and take more classes in other areas that may be more beneficial for their accounting career choice.
 In short, they could be encouraged to adapt their academic careers for their future desired professional accounting careers based on their specific needs.
-For instance, those students seeking to enter the non-public sector with a CMA, would probably benefit from taking a project management course, or an additional course in finance or cost accounting rather than an advanced income tax course.
-These additional courses would help students meet the 150-hour requirement and allow them to sit for the CPA exam if they so chose.
+For instance, those students seeking to enter the non-public sector with a CMA, would probably benefit more from taking a project management course, or an additional course in finance or cost accounting rather than an advanced income tax course.
+These additional courses would still help meet the 150-hour requirement and allow those students to sit for the CPA exam, enabling them to earn the most relevant certification.
 They would also help prepare them for an accounting career in industry, and would certainly enhance their employability as an entry-level accountant in that field.

 This approach also allows students to wait until fairly late in their academic career to choose the accounting sector in which they are most interested.
 This enables students to attain a background and foundation in the core accounting skills, necessary for success in any accounting field.
-Students may not decide which accounting sector is truly most interesting to them until their senior year or even later.
+Students may not know which accounting sector is truly most interesting to them until their senior year or even later.
 In addition, this approach allows flexibility for the student as well as an opportunity to sit for both the CPA and the CMA exams without having to completely redesign their degree plans.

-Turning to implications for accounting educators in the area of skill attainment, the results, as illustrated in Table 5 (Appendix), clearly indicate that critical thinking skills are of utmost importance for non-public accountants.
-Table 7 (Appendix) shows that the factor relating to communication (written, interpersonal and oral) is ranked as the top skill set and is of significantly higher priority than the next skill (ethics).
-This is certainly not to say that ethics should be disregarded, nor that critical thinking and communication skills should be reinforced at the expense of ethics.
-Most accounting educators undoubtedly understand that it is imperative for all accounting students, not just those interested in non-public careers, to develop skills in these areas.
+Turning to implications for accounting educators in the area of skill attainment, the results, as illustrated in Table 4, clearly indicate that critical thinking skills are of utmost importance for non-public accountants.
+Table 6 shows that the factor relating to communication (written, interpersonal and oral) is ranked as the top skill set and is of significantly higher priority than the next skill (ethics).
+This is certainly not to say that ethics should be disregarded as a skill to be attained prior to graduation, nor that critical thinking and communication skills should be reinforced at the expense of ethics.
+As accounting educators, it is imperative that students following a non-public accounting career path are helped to develop their skills in all of these areas.
 This requires thoughtful class preparation and promotion of activities, both inside and outside the classroom, fostering improvement in writing, oral communication and interpersonal skills, and allowing students to think critically rather than simply memorizing accounting rules.
+It should be obvious that these are essential skill sets to be attained by all accounting graduates, not just those focusing on non-public accounting careers.